 Step 17: Repeat steps 15 – 16 for the remaining cavities in the rectangle mold and large bath bomb mold.
 You will have enough melted soap to make 3 blue rectangle soaps and 3 blue half circle soaps (using the Large Bath Bomb Mold for a different look).

-Step 18: Follow steps 13 – 17 using the Green and Yellow chunky embeds, making sure to fragrance the clear melted soap using Green Irish Tweed (green) and Truth or Dare (yellow) fragrances for the clear soap.
+Step 18: Follow steps 13 – 17 using the Green and Yellow chunky embeds, making sure to fragrance the clear melted soap using Green Irish Tweed (green) and Little Black Dress (yellow) fragrances for the clear soap.

 TIP: Depending on your skill level, you can make these one at a time or all at once.
 Remember, you’ll work faster if you’ve planned and have your cubed embeds right next to you.